-Applications for the Residence Halls for students are available upon request from the Residential Life Office.
+Applications for the Residence Halls for students are available upon request from the Residential Life Office or on-line at www.gcccks.edu under Future Students.

 RESIDENCE POLICIES

 All policies pertaining to campus residency are based on the assumption that the student body is made up of responsible men and women.
 Policies are not intended to be restrictive, but rather realistic procedures which protect the rights of individuals and those of the college.
 Each resident will have a health and immunization form completed and on file with the Residential Life Office Manager and in the Student Health Services Office.
 Students who live in the Residence Halls should acquaint themselves with residency policies and provisions of the Residence Hall Contract and the Residential Life Handbook.
 In the event of violations of the residency policies, the college reserves the right to terminate the housing contract.